StudyFrenchSpanish

 The blue-colored Gems and red-colored Lingots are virtual currencies in Duolingo.
 The gems are available on mobile apps, whereas Lingots are only accessible on desktops.

-You can then take advantage of Gems/Lingots for shopping like streak freeze, double or nothing, heart refill, streak wagers, outfits for Duo, and bonus skills like learning idioms, proverbs, and flirting expressions.
+You can then use Gems/Lingots for shopping like streak freeze, double or nothing, heart refill, streak wagers, outfits for Duo, and bonus skills like learning idioms, proverbs, and flirting expressions.

 Gems are for buying multiple things in the Duolingo shop.
 Wondering what they are?
 Here is the list.